 Over the next 1,700 years, Christian ranks continued to swell, making Christianity the world’s largest religion with around two billion adherents.
 That, alone, is an impressive validation of Jesus’ cause-and-effect teaching.
 But when the culture-shaping influence of the Church is also considered, the validation is nothing short of phenomenal.

 MORE THAN NUMBERS

 Christians established the first hospitals, orphanages, and universities.
 They were the vanguard of the Scientific Revolution.
-Men like Bacon, Ockham, Kepler, Galileo, Newton, Faraday, Kelvin and Pasteur—all believers—forged the way from medieval alchemy to modern science and medicine.
+Men like Bacon, Ockham, Kepler, Galileo,

 The Western rule of law, including the separation of church and state and the separation of powers, owes its existence to Christian thought.
 The same goes for the great social movements of history: abolition, child labor laws, suffrage, and civil rights.
 And Christians remain on the frontlines today, fighting against the human rights injustices of sex trafficking, prison rape, and religious persecution.

 When warlords ravage communities and natural disasters strike, it is not societies of "Brights", free thinkers and secular humanists that rush to far reaches on the globe to help victims; it's churches and faith-based organizations who are among the first to arrive and the last to leave.
 And that hasn’t gone unnoticed.

 Today, as in the first century and throughout history, the lips and lives of abiding Christians are making the world take notice and ponder afresh the haunting question of Jesus: “Who do you say that I am?”
 Such is mission of the Corporate Word.

 “His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms.”
 (Ephesians 3:9-10)